locationtech/geomesa/docs/user/hbase/usage.rst

 ``hbase.remote.filtering``                   Boolean Can be used to disable remote filtering and coprocessors, for environments
-                                                     where custom code can't be installed ``hbase.security.enabled``                   Boolean Enable HBase security (visibilities) ``geomesa.security.auths``                   String  Comma-delimited superset of authorizations that will be used for queries ``geomesa.security.force-empty-auths``       Boolean Forces authorizations to be empty ``geomesa.query.audit``                      Boolean Audit queries being run.
+                                                     where custom code can't be installed ``hbase.security.enabled``                   Boolean Enable HBase security (visibilities) ``geomesa.security.auths``                   String  Comma-delimited superset of authorizations that will be used for queries.
+See
+                                                     :ref:`reading_vis_labels` for details
+``geomesa.security.auth-provider``           String  Class name for an ``AuthorizationsProvider`` implementation ``geomesa.security.force-empty-auths``       Boolean Don't use implicit authorizations from the underlying HBase user ``geomesa.query.audit``                      Boolean Audit queries being run.
 Queries will be written to a log file ``geomesa.query.timeout``                    String  The max time a query will be allowed to run before being killed.
+The
-The timeout is specified as a duration, e.g. ``1 minute`` or ``60 seconds``
+                                                     timeout is specified as a duration, e.g. ``1 minute`` or ``60 seconds``